• About

 Cinnamon is a spice that has been prized for its medicinal properties for thousands of years.

-In recent years, modern science has started to confirm many of the potential
+In recent years, modern science has started to confirm many of the potential health benefits associated with cinnamon.

 Here are 10 health benefits of cinnamon that are supported by scientific research.